nikhilr612/libmp/README.md

         - Click on folder of desired OpenCV version (e.g., 4.6.0)
         - Download and run the installer `.exe` (e.g., `opencv-4.6.0-vc14_vc15.exe`)
     - Alternatively, build from source
+2. Install Bazel
-2. By default, this repository's Bazel build files expect OpenCV to be version `4.6.0` and installed at `C:\opencv`.
+3. By default, this repository's Bazel build files expect OpenCV to be version `4.6.0` and installed at `C:\opencv`.
 To match build settings to your own OpenCV version and path, modify the following Bazel files:
     - `/third_party/opencv_windows.BUILD` (search for "OPENCV_VERSION")
     - `/WORKSPACE` (search for "windows_opencv")